-The facts presented in your ruling request and the accompanying documentation describing the construction of the hospital facility are very similar to the facts presented in Ramah.
-The construction of the hospital facility is to be funded with money received through a contract between the ... and the ... under the Indian Self-Determination and Education Assistance Act (PL 93-638).
+The facts presented in your ruling request and the accompanying documentation describing the construction of the ... staff housing facility are very similar to the facts presented in Ramah. ... is a tribal organization established by the ... and authorized by the tribe to engage in the operation of the staff housing facility.
+The construction of the ... staff housing facility is to be funded with money received through a contract between ... and the BIA under the Indian Self-Determination and Education Assistance Act (PL 93-638).
 This Act establishes a policy which permits a transition from Federal domination of programs for services to Indians to participation by the Indian people in the planning, conduct and administration of those services and programs.
 Even though the design and construction of facilities under such a contract is subject to federal law, the tribal organization (...) contracts with the contractors and subcontractors performing the work and payment for the work is made by the tribal organization (...).